How to send email from a specified range of cells in Excel?

 Note: The VBA code is only working when you use Outlook as your email program.

-Send email with a specified range pasted into email body with an amazing tool
+Send email from a specified range of cells with an amazing tool

 1. Firstly, you need to prepare a mailing list with needed fields.